Elizabeth Sparhawk-Jones: Later career

 Sparhawk-Jones was called a phenomenon in 1944 in an American Artist magazine, in which the author questioned, "Strange, that she is not recognized far and wide as among the ablest, most distinguished women painters in the United States."
 Sparhawk-Jones may not have attained greater fame, because at that time there was a "glass ceiling" for women artists that prevented them from attaining significant notoriety, according to biographer Townsend Ludington.
 Jerry Saltz of the Village Voice, for example, found that modern women painters, born 1879 to 1969, only accounted for 5% of the paintings in the Museum of Modern Art's permanent collection, which includes one of her paintings, Startled Woman.
-Barbara Lehmen Smith postulated about additional theories.
+Barbara Lehman Smith postulated about additional theories.
 For instance, it could also have been because she didn't promote her paintings, further complicated by her destruction of paintings when she was ill.
 Another theory is that she was not taken seriously because of her periods of mental illness.

 An exhibition of her watercolor paintings was held at PAFA in April 1948.
 Beginning in the mid-1950s and into the mid-1960s, she lived and enjoyed painting in Paris at the Saint Roman hotel near Tuileries Garden and the Louvre.
 Her work was featured in a story in the summer 1954 issue of the New Mexico Quarterly.
 Sparhawk-Jones was described as an emotional painter who created spiritual works of art in the 1960s.
 She was interviewed in 1964 for an oral history project by Ruth Gurin Bowman, curator of New York University's art collection, who gave the interview materials to the Archives of American Art.
 That year she won an award for her painting of a seascape at the Silvermine Guild of Artists show in New England.

 Death and legacy

 Sparhawk-Jones died on December 26, 1968, in a hospital in Connecticut.
 She was buried in the same cemetery as her parents in Immanuel Episcopal Church, Glencoe, Maryland; her sister was later buried there too.

 Papers about Sparhawk-Jones' career, including exhibition catalogs, sketches, artist's statements, and newspaper clippings are held at the Victor Building in the Smithsonian American Art Museum / National Portrait Gallery Library.
-In 2010, Elizabeth Sparhawk-Jones: The Artist Who Lived Twice, a biography of her life, was written and published by Barbara Leham Smith.
-Her research included four boxes of materials that had originally belonged to Sparhawk-Jones that were inadvertently included with Smith's boxes during an office move from La Paix, the former home of Margaret Sparhawk Jones Turnbull, to another St. Joseph Medical Center location about 1993.
+In 2010, Elizabeth Sparhawk-Jones: The Artist Who Lived Twice, a biography of her life, was written and published by Barbara Lehman Smith.
+Her research included four boxes of materials that had originally belonged to Sparhawk-Jones that were inadvertently included with Smith's boxes during an office move from Trimbush, the former home of Margaret Carroll Jones Turnbull, to another St. Joseph Medical Center location about 1993.